maju6406/pe_code_manager_easy_setup/README.md

 ## Task
 Using the task is highly recommended if you are running PE 2017.3 or are using Bolt.
 It is much simpler than using the module.
 ### Usage
+First, install this module by running these command on the master as root:
+`puppet module install beersy-pe_code_manager_easy_setup`
 Set `r10k_remote_url` to git url of control repo (default: git@gitlab:puppet/control-repo.git).
 Both ssh and https url's are accepted.
 Ex:
 ![screenshot](https://github.com/maju6406/pe_code_manager_easy_setup/raw/master/img/screenshot.png)
 If something goes wrong, check the /tmp/ez*.log's for more information.
 The task will fail if it is run on a node that is not a master.